 Johns Hopkins-Allegheny Health Network Cancer Research Fund

-The Johns Hopkins University School of Medicine announces the inaugural request for applications (RFA) for the Hopkins-Allegheny Health Network (AHN) Cancer Research Fund.
+The Johns Hopkins University School of Medicine announces the second annual request for applications (RFA) for the Hopkins-Allegheny Health Network (AHN) Cancer Research Fund.
 Hopkins-AHN Awards will fund cancer research projects at the level of $100,000 direct costs per year, with an award term of two years.

 The expectation is that Hopkins-AHN Awards will spark synergistic interactions among investigators and catalyze scientific achievements of the highest quality and impact.
 Applications are welcomed from across the spectrum of fundamental, translational, clinical, and epidemiologic research.
 Applications are similarly free to focus on specific organ sites or on issues that span multiple cancer types.
-Applications will be evaluated by reviewers from the Sidney Kimmel Comprehensive Cancer Center (SKCCC) based on their potential to influence our scientific understanding of cancer and our clinical management of the disease.
+Applications will be evaluated by reviewers from both the Sidney Kimmel Comprehensive Cancer Center (SKCCC) and the Allegheny Health Network Cancer Institute (AHN CI) and will be based on their potential to influence our scientific understanding of cancer and our clinical, operational, and financial management of the disease.